paulo-pagliosa/igabem-MATLAB/README.md

 M.A.
 Peres, G. Sanches, A. Paiva, P. Pagliosa, Parallel isogeometric boundary element analysis with T-splines on CUDA, Computer Methods in Applied Mechanics and Engineering (2024).
 Accepted for publication.

-## Exemples, data files and scripts
+## Examples, data files and scripts

 Coming soon.